Motivations:

 ** TurboTax Basic - You may not use the software to prepare tax returns, schedules

-or worksheets on a professional basis (ie. for a prepare's or other fee).
+or worksheets on a professional basis (ie. for a preparer's or other fee).

 *** TaxCut Standard - Use restricted on one computer at a time, and may not share the software